lukecolbourn/AZ-305-DesigningMicrosoftAzureInfrastructureSolutions/Instructions/CaseStudy/04-Relationalstorage.md

 ## Answer

-- CosmosDB
-- SQL API
+- Azure SQL DB - Business Critical, as no mention of large data amounts
+- Provides read replicas for reading from diffeerent regions
-- Fast performance
+- Assign sufficient resources to ensure good performance
-- Provides industry standard security
-- Auto scaling
+- AAD Identity for application Authentication
-- Distributed for future traffic increase
+- Firewall for internal application access